litsters/iarchives-technical-interview/README.md

 1. Install dependencies if you have not done so already. `npm install`
 2. Build and start the server in development mode. `npm start`

-There is another README in the app directory with more scripts you can use, but may not be necessary for the interview.
+There is an additional README in the app directory with more scripts you can use, but may not be necessary for the interview.

 This app is configured to proxy fetch requests to localhost:8080 by default.